-If you have minimal lighting in your aquarium, the leaves will continue to grow but the color will not be very eye catching.
+If you have minimal lighting in your aquarium, the leaves will continue to grow but the colour will not be very eye-catching.

-You can also use some CO2 in minimal amounts to go with the fertilizer it will definitely help the plant to display better and attractive colors.
-It is known that certain fertilizers are bound to help your Bucephalandra plant to have more beautiful and intense colors in comparison to the rest.
+You can also use some CO2 in minimal amounts to go with the fertilizer it will definitely help the plant to display better and attractive colours.
+It is known that certain fertilizers are bound to help your Bucephalandra plant to have more beautiful and intense colours in comparison to the rest.

-A lot of people complaint about the new leaves of their Bucephalandra plant are not as attractive as they used to be, the sole reason for that is that their aquariums are low-tech, which means the Bucephalandra plant will not be able to get extra fertilizers through the water column.
-On other issue they mainly face is that of low lighting in their aquarium, as mentioned above, it needs more light in order to grow more vivid colored leaves.
+A lot of people complain about the new leaves of their Bucephalandra plant are not as attractive as they used to be, the sole reason for that is that their aquariums are low-tech, which means the Bucephalandra plant will not be able to get extra fertilizers through the water column.
+On other issues they mainly face is that of low lighting in their aquarium, as mentioned above, it needs more light in order to grow more vivid coloured leaves.

 It is quite sad that including Bucephalandra many other exotic plants are heading towards extinction or are definitely becoming harder to find.
 The main reason for the extinction of such plants is that the forests of Boreno are being cut down in a really quick manner.